JasonPuglisi/snow-irc-bot/Readme.md

     - ```symbol```: Whether the the default command symbol must be prepended to the beginning of the command text.
 This should be ```true``` if your command text does not have a custom symbol, and ```false``` if it does.
     - ```exclusive```: Whether the command is exclusive to Snow IRC Bot or not.
 If there is a default bot specified that uses the same command text as this command entry, this value should be set to ```false```.
 If no other bot shares this command text, this value should be set to ```true```.

-## Thread

-Navigate to the ```settings -> thread``` section of the configuration file.
-This section is used for the 4chan thread watcher and mention notifier.
-In many cases, this is completely irrelevant.
-If you do not need these features, delete the line of code under ```Start thread checker``` in the code file ```snow.js```.

-- ```board```: The board that the thread watcher should look for the target post in.
-- ```subject```: The first part of the subject that the thread watcher should look for in the posts of the specified board.
-- ```lastThread```: The number of the most recent thread that the thread watcher has checked.
-This is automatically updated by the bot.
-- ```lastPost```: The number of the most recent post that the thread watcher has checked.
-This is automatically updated by the bot.

 ## Dependencies

 The ```dependencies``` entries should be left how they are unless code is modified to require more or fewer dependencies.
 The object key will be the name of the variable in the code, and the value will be the full dependency name, such as one for an NPM package.